SebRinnebach/lettersfromdad/lettersfromdad.md

 BREAKING FREE FROM THE TREADMILL

 So, are we doomed to always chase the next big thing?
-Nope!
+No!
 Here are some tricks to outsmart that tricky treadmill:

 1. Appreciate what you have: Take a moment each day to think about something you're grateful for.
 It could be as simple as your favorite snack or a fun day with friends.